Rushikeshlawand/My_Notes/Intetview Preparations/OOP'S.md

 ## Security
 Abstraction allows developers to expose only the essential parts of the code while keeping critical implementation details secure.
 This helps protect sensitive information and prevents unauthorized access to the underlying logic, enhancing the security of the application.

+### Key Points:

+- **Abstraction**: Abstraction in Java is achieved using abstract classes and methods.
+It allows you to define methods that must be implemented by any concrete subclass, without specifying the exact implementation in the abstract class itself.
+- **Abstract Classes**: Abstract classes cannot be instantiated directly and are used as templates for other classes.
+They can contain both abstract methods (without implementation) and non-abstract methods (with implementation).
+- **Concrete Subclasses**: Subclasses of an abstract class must implement all abstract methods of the parent class.

 # Interfaces in Java
 ## Definition
 An interface in Java is a reference type, similar to a class, that can contain only constants, method signatures, default methods, static methods, and nested types.
 Interfaces are used to specify a set of methods that implementing classes must provide.
 They help in defining a contract for what a class can do, without specifying how it does it.

 ## Key Points